PrateekPisat/Shell/README.md

 * The following article provides a nice introduction as well: https://www.thegeekstuff.com/2012/03/catch-signals-sample-c-code/

 ### Part 3 - Mini-Shell

-You are now going to create Mini-Shell.
-Mini-Shell is inspired by other popular shells.
-The good news is you can validate the behavior of your shell against the Unix terminal to ensure it is working.

 At a high level, implementing mini-shell takes the following components:
 1. You will have a function that reads in commands a user types.